 - I use a rectangular bag with compartments for clothes and/or gear.

-- I use a large hockey duffle bag for consolidation for airline baggage.
+- I use a large hockey duffel bag for the consolidation of airline baggage.

 When I am on the move, I use the following setup: